 As a top university in Hong Kong and Asia, CUHK aims to nurture students with both specialized knowledge and wisdom for life.
 The education experience here is distinguished by a flexible credit unit system, a college system, bilingualism and multiculturalism.
 There are general education courses to broaden students' perspectives and develop in them the ability to face the challenges of contemporary society.
 Our eight Faculties offer a wide array of excellent undergraduate and postgraduate programmes.

 CUHK undertakes a wide range of research programmes in many subject areas, and strives to provide scope for all academic staff to undertake consultancy and collaborative projects with industry.
 The University's insistence on the highest standards of research has won it an enviable research reputation.
-Hong Kong's University Grants Committee (UGC) provides preferential grant funding to the local tertiary institutions to conduct research into 18 selected Areas of Excellence (AoEs).
-Seven of these AoEs are being led by researchers from CUHK.
-The University houses four state key laboratories which are entrusted by the Ministry of Science and Technology of China to produce research of international quality and carry out important national research tasks.
+Hong Kong's University Grants Committee (UGC) provides preferential grant funding to the local tertiary institutions to conduct research into 21 selected Areas of Excellence (AoEs).
+Eight of these AoEs are being led by researchers from CUHK.
+The University houses five state key laboratories which are entrusted by the Ministry of Science and Technology of China to produce research of international quality and carry out important national research tasks.
 The University also has an excellent record of published research, both in discipline-specific journals and in more high-profile publications such as Science, Nature, and The Lancet.

 Unique College System

 Of all Hong Kong universities, CUHK is the only one that offers a college experience.
 To our constituent colleges, Chung Chi, New Asia, United and Shaw, have recently been added Morningside, S.H.
 Ho, C.W.
 Chu, Wu Yee Sun and Lee Woo Sing, bring up the total number of colleges to nine.
 College programmes and activities complement the formal curricula by delivering whole-person education and pastoral care.
 The college system also encourages intimate interaction among teachers, students and alumni.